 Our joint degree program offers an opportunity to combine their entry-level Doctorate of Physical Therapy (DPT) preparation and their PhD preparation in Rehabilitation Sciences.

-The DPT/PhD program allows a small number of DPT credits to apply to the PhD course requirements, but distinct learning processes are still retained and required for each degree.
+The DPT/PhD program allows for up to 18 credits of DPT course work to be applied to the PhD course requirements, but distinct learning processes are still retained and required for each degree.
 The program also allows for extension of research experience in a focused area across the time period of the two programs.
 It is important to note that this program will only be appropriate for a select few students with focused career goals in research and teaching, and it does not allow completion of two degrees in the time frame for one.